 The oldest part of New Belgrade is Bežanija (meaning refugee camp), which became part of the Serbian capital after King Alexander I’s coup in 1929.
-World War II came and ended, with Josip Broz Tito gaining power as leader of a socialist Yugoslavia.
-Belgrade became its capital.
+World War II came and ended, with Josip Broz Tito gaining power as the leader of a socialist Yugoslavia, with Belgrade as its capital.

-After the war in 1948, a huge construction project began to develop a new city and make Belgrade the “massive European capital that Tito so dearly wanted”.
-The project was designed according to modernist plans inspired by Le Corbusierian principles and socialist aspirations.
+After the war in 1948, a huge construction project began to develop a “new city” and make Belgrade the “massive European capital that Tito so dearly wanted”.
+The project was designed according to modernist plans inspired by French architect Le Corbusier’s principles and socialist aspirations.
 In 1952, New Belgrade was officially designated a municipality.
-Today, it’s one of the most populous parts of the city.
+Today, it’s one of Belgrade’s most populous suburbs.

 Over “200,000 workers and engineers from all over newly liberated Yugoslavia took part in the building process”.
-Work brigades included youth groups brought in from rural Serbia who provided much of the manual labour.
+Work brigades included youth groups brought in from rural Serbia to provide much of the manual labour.
 Even high school and university student volunteers took part.

-“Where a harmonious relationship between open space and the buildings is achieved, the blokovi generate large squares with greenery, public services, kindergartens, and sport facilities, evidencing social interaction and appropriation.”
+“Where a harmonious relationship between open space and buildings is achieved, the blokovi generate large squares with greenery, public services, kindergartens, and sport facilities, evidencing social interaction and appropriation.”

 Building the city took “backbreaking labour that went on day and night”.
 There were “no notable technological tools to speak of”.
 The “mixing of concrete and spreading of sand were done by hand.
 Horse carriages were used for extremely heavy lifting”.

 New Belgrade Blocks

 “Numbered 1 to 72, New Belgrade blokovi (blocks) are microcosms constituting local urban identity.
-Abstract in their naming and form, over the course of the years, they assumed their own characters.
-Each became a neighborhood with distinct traits and a sense of belonging among its inhabitants.
+Abstract in their naming and form, over the course of the years, they developed their own character.
+Each became a neighborhood, with distinct traits and a sense of belonging among its inhabitants.
 Blokovi are designed according to varying concepts and typologies.
 From block-to-block they exhibit different qualities of urban space.
-The ultimate result catalogues the virtues and vices of the modernist city.
-Where a harmonious relationship between open space and the buildings is achieved, the blokovi generate large squares with greenery, public services, kindergartens, and sport facilities, evidencing social interaction and appropriation.
+The ultimate result catalogues the virtues and vices of the modernist city, where a harmonious relationship between open space and concrete buildings is achieved.
+Evidencing social interaction and appropriation, the blokovi generate large squares with greenery, public services, kindergartens, and sport facilities, .”